melaniebrgr/learning-computer-science/03-web-assembly/01-introduction.md

 The wasm binary file can be used in the same process as another language.
 In JS the wasm binary gets compiled into a module and called from JS runtime context.

-## WASI

-The WebAssembly System interface standard is like an API ontop of WebASsembly.
+The WebAssembly System interface (WASI) standard is like an API ontop of WebASsembly.
 The (preview1) spec API provides for:

 - command line arguments
 - environment variables